IUI vs IVF: Which Fertility Treatment Is Right for You? A Hyderabad Specialist’s Honest 2026 Guide

 To understand the full IVF journey at our Hyderabad clinic, see our detailed IVF treatment page.

-Factor IUI IVF
+IUI vs IVF success rate

 This is where many couples get confused, because clinic websites quote success rates differently.
 The honest version: IVF has a significantly higher success rate per cycle than IUI in almost every age group, but IUI is still meaningful for the right candidates.

-• Under 35: 10–18% per cycle
+• Under 35: 10–18% chance of success per IUI cycle

 • 35–37: 8–12% per cycle